Whole roasted pumpkin soup without cream

 Full of fibre and nutrients– Pumpkins with their bright yellow-orange color are rich in the important antioxidant beta-carotene and a ton of nutrients.
 Its high potassium content makes pumpkin a great post-workout food, even better than bananas.

-If you’re impressed and planning to add more healthy pumpkin recipes to your diet, don’t forget to try the pumpkin quinoa salad or mashed pumpkin recipe.
+If you’re impressed and planning to add more healthy pumpkin recipes to your diet, don’t forget to try the pumpkin quinoa salad or the healthy mashed pumpkin recipe.

 Ingredient notes